 I am not able to join, but I would like to donate to help out.
 Can I do that?

 Yes!
-You can mail in a check to the address below.
+You can donate online or mail in a check to the address below.
 Please note that the Co-op is incorporated as a cooperative and not a non-profit, so donations are not tax deductible.

 Hillsboro Food Co-op